DaycareCalc

 A better option for many families: the Dependent Care FSA.
 If your employer offers one, you can set aside up to $5,000/year pre-tax.
 At a 25% federal tax rate, that's $1,250 saved annually — more than the tax credit for most people.
 You can't double-dip on the same dollars, but you can combine both benefits on expenses above the FSA limit.
 Use the childcare tax credit calculator to see your exact 2026 credit amount.

-Care type matters too.
-Home-based daycare (a licensed provider caring for a small group in their home) runs 20–30% less than center-based care nationally.
-Nannies cost the most: $2,500–$3,500/month, not counting employer payroll taxes you owe on top.
-Use the daycare vs. nanny calculator to see the exact difference in your state.
+Home-based daycare (a licensed provider with a small group in their home) runs 20-30% less than centers.
+Nannies cost the most: $2,500-$3,500/month, and you owe employer payroll taxes on top of that.
+For one kid, a center is cheapest.
+With two or more, a nanny starts to compete.
+Use the nanny vs. daycare calculator for your state's numbers.

 Daycare Costs by Region